 If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
 Hope and help can be yours.

-*picture from Qulaitystockphotos.com
+*picture by KATAGACI from rgbstock.com